jar5551/ngx-select-options/README.md

 `npm install ngx-select-options --save`

-Import in your module file and include in import section.
+Import in your module file:

+`import {NgxSelectOptions} from 'ngx-select-options'`

+And then include this module in import section in @NgModule

+`imports: [
+     NgxSelectOptions, ....]`

 ## How to use in code